Anthony Joshua vs Wladimir Klitschko

 After his victory on Saturday night, Anthony Joshua would have been forgiven for celebrating with reckless abandon.
-He had, after all, just defeated Wladimir Klitchko, arguably the most feared heavyweight of our time since the retirement of his brother, Vitali.
-Although Joshua entered Saturday’s fight as the defending champion, Klitchko had reigned supreme in the heavyweight division for fifteen years to 2015.
-This was the fight where Joshua would show the world his full range of boxing skills, if you were prepared to buy it on Sky Box Office that is!
+He had, after all, just defeated Wladimir Klitschko.
+Before Saturday Wladimir was arguably the most feared heavyweight of our time since the retirement of his brother, Vitali.
+Although Joshua entered Saturday’s fight as the defending champion, Klitschko had reigned supreme in the heavyweight division for fifteen years to 2015.
+This was the fight where Joshua would show the world his full range of boxing skills.
+You could watch it from the comfort of your own home if you were willing to pay for it!

 After the most testing and thrilling success of AJ’s career, he remained calm and offered words of wisdom to anybody wanting to conquer their fears in his post match interview